If you intend to work your way through this article, go here for the version-controlled source.

 To use the Python Launcher …

-• Run py to run the latest Python version.
+to run the latest Python version. - Run

-• Run py -m black to run black from the Scripts folder of the latest Python version.
+to run black from the Scripts folder of the latest Python version. - Run

-• To run another version by default, create a new User Environment Variable, PY_PYTHON and set the value to the default you’d like to run.
-For example, 3.11.
+and set the value to the default you’d like to run.
+For example,3.11

 Having the exact Python versions you intend to support installed on your machine is less important than it used to be, because we can test whatever versions we like with continuous integration.
 So, when it comes to older versions of Python, you don’t have to compile the latest security release.